 Content Marketing Strategy – SEO

 Luckily, disavowing toxic backlinks is incredibly simple.
-Once you’ve figured out which backlinks you’d like to disavow, you must create a .txt file listing all of the relevant domains.
+Once you’ve figured out which backlinks you’d like to disavow, you must create a .txt file listing all relevant domains.

 Let’s recap.
 Backlinks are one of the most important factors which decide your ranking on Google.
 Because of this, many marketers put massive effort into maximising their backlink profiles.